janbalangue/jaycodes/README.md

-Full Stack Software Engineer who offers quick, quality-focused iteration at scale to design and develop secure applications.
-Cordial, receptive, and a timely decision-maker.
-Passionate about good design principles to facilitate planning and proactively reduce rework.
+Software Engineer with a track record of converting learning into business value quickly.
+Resilient, receptive, a cross-team collaborator, and a timely decision-maker, I have rescued deals from breaking down with million-dollar accounts.
+I have a passion for good design principles to facilitate planning and proactively reduce rework.

-A mentor of junior engineers and an experienced tester at the unit, integration, and E2E levels.
-Adept in TypeScript, Java/Spring Boot, and SQL, with a track record of reducing costs, improving customer experience, and supporting enterprise-scale systems.
+A mentor of junior engineers and an experienced tester at the unit, integration, and E2E levels, I speak JavaScript, Java/Spring Boot, Python, and SQL.
+I get system design as it relates to microservices architecture.

 * Email: <jan.a.balangue@gmail.com>
 * LinkedIn: <https://www.linkedin.com/in/jan-balangue/>
 * HackerRank: <https://www.hackerrank.com/profile/jan_a_balangue>
 * Wellfound: <https://wellfound.com/u/jan-balangue-1>

-Languages & Frameworks: Java, Spring Boot, JavaScript, TypeScript, React, Next.js, Cucumber
+Languages & Frameworks: Java, Spring Boot, Python, Numpy, JavaScript, TypeScript, React, Next.js, Cucumber

 DevOps & Cloud: CI/CD, GitHub, containers, VMs